babie/hyperapp-play/README.md

 //// const MyButton = (_props, children) => <button>{children}</button>

 // Use `play` to describe component title
-// Use `.add` to add script for that component play('MyButton')
+// Use `.add` to add scene for that component play('MyButton')
   .add('with text', () => <MyButton>Hello, world!</MyButton>)
   .add('with emoji', () => <MyButton>✌️😆✌️</MyButton>)